MargFW/FinalProjSC/README.md

 This is going to be a robot project: the user gets the design the robot, its put through different trials and tribulations to get to the end of an obstacle course.

 ### Inputs and Ouputs
+Hopefully I can make a physical operation so you can visually see how the robot works

 ## Configuration/Installation
+Hopefully you just have to download the files

 ## Operating Instructions
+Download files as how you would any others.
+Run python and interact with system according to itnerface

 ## File Manifest